MirAb-77/Oasis-Info-Byte-Projects/README.md

-# 🌟 My Internship Journey at OasisInfiByte 🌟
+# 🌟 My Internship Journey at OasisInfoByte 🌟

 Welcome to the repository summarizing my 1-month remote internship at OasisInfiByte.
 During this period, I worked on four diverse and impactful data science projects.
 Below is an overview of each project along with links to their respective repositories for more details.